remnantkevin/parpera-code-challenge/README.md

 ## Setup instructions

 Install the .NET 6.0 SDK - specifically make sure you have .NET 6.0.1 and ASP.NET Core 6.0.1 installed.
 While the project may be comptabile with older versions of .NET, this has not been checked.
+You will also need SQLite to be available on your machine, as it is used to store the `Transaction` data.

 Once .NET is installed: